In the Beginning:

 benefits of the patriarchal blessing (15:02)

 In the video overview for this lesson, Turning to God’s Word author Matthew Phelps discusses how Jacob falls out of favor with Laban, which prompts Jacob to decide to leave—but he consults his two wives before making a final decision.
 While Jacob has displayed some cunning in his dealings with his underhanded father-in-law, his wife Rachel steals her father’s household gods before the family sets off to return to the land of Canaan.
 It’s worth noting that scholars think that possession of these household gods indicated ownership.
 In taking them, Rachel essentially was making off with the title to her father’s property.
 The videos for this study are being redone and will be posted as they become available.
-The original videos for Lessons 4 through 28 will remain accessible until then.
+The original videos will remain accessible until then.

-The Scripture ranges for the videos being redone to accompany this Catholic Bible study from Turning to God’s Word will match the Scripture ranges for the sets of questions in the study book In the Beginning: The Book of Genesis.
-Viewers will be able to follow along as author Matthew Phelps discusses Lesson 18, “Jacob Separates from Laban,on pages 101–105 in the study book.
+The Scripture ranges for the videos that accompany this Catholic Bible study from Turning to God’s Word match the Scripture ranges for the sets of questions in In the Beginning: The Book of Genesis.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 18, “Jacob Separates from Laban,” on pages 101–105 in the study book.

 the sisters are in agreement for a change